-Vast majority of in-app purchases are sold through Application Marketplaces ("Platform Providers") such as Apple App Store, Google Play, Facebook and Amazon App Store.
+Vast majority of in-app purchases are sold through Application Marketplaces ("Platform Providers") such as Apple App Store, Google Play, Facebook and Amazon App Store, as well as directly through webshop for VIP players.

-Players are determined to be the Group's customers, and the Group acts as a principal in its relation to the players (further information on the judgement in this respect is presented in Note 2 Basis for preparation of the consolidated financial statements, point (d) Key judgements and estimates - Model for revenue recognition.
+Players are determined to be the Group's customers, and the Group acts as a principal in its relation to the players (further information on the judgement in this respect is presented in Note 2 Basis for preparation of the consolidated financial statements, point (d) Key judgements and estimates - Model of revenue recognition.